1. Indexes to the National Register of Archives

 Church of England Record Centre, 15 Galleywall Road, Bermondsey, London SE16 3PB

-Acts as a clearinghouse for information on all central records of the Church of England.
+It acts as a clearinghouse for information on all central records of the Church of England.
 It holds the records of the National Society, founded in 1811 by the Church of England to promote elementary education, and a large number of individual National Society schools.

 Froebel Archive for Childhood Studies, University of Roehampton Archives and Special Collections, Roehampton Lane, London SW15 5SZ